The browser you are using is not supported. Please consider using a modern browser.

-Every year, thousands of refugee and migrant children journey to the United States alone–without their parents or family to accompany them.
-LIRS works with the U.S. government and our network partners to place these children in loving homes with licensed foster parents who are trained to provide care for immigrant youth.
+Every year, thousands of refugee and immigrant children journey to the United States without their parents or family to accompany them.
+LIRS works with the U.S. government and our network partners to place these children in loving homes with trained and licensed foster parents.Foster Care